Multi-currency accounts, competitive FX, and global transfers — Everything you need to pay and get paid internationally

 Key takeaways

-- Top Payoneer alternatives in Pakistan, Bangladesh, and India include WorldFirst, Elevate Pay, PayPal, Wise, and RazorPay
+• Top Payoneer alternatives in Pakistan, Bangladesh include WorldFirst, Elevate Pay, PayPal

-- Wise Business is receive-only in India and not supported in Pakistan and Bangladesh (personal accounts only), which materially limits send and hold functionality for businesses in these markets.
+• Wise supports personal accounts in Pakistan and Bangladesh, which materially limits send and hold functionality for businesses in these markets.

 Payoneer is a digital payment platform that offers both individual and business accounts, though the account types and features available vary by market.1 It supports sending payments in 70+ currencies across 190+ countries and offers a Mastercard-powered card in eligible markets, with each card linked to a single currency.2